kwabenaOwusu/CoronaInterventionsABM/README.md

-prob_exposed = 0.3 # probability of a susceptible becoming exposed (but not yet infectious upoun contact) incubation_period = 5  # days required to transition from exposed to infectious prob_infection = 0.8 # probability of an exposed transitioning to infectious (asymptomatic) else symptomatic recovery_susceptible = 14 # days to remain immune upon recovery
+prob_exposed = 0.3 # probability of a susceptible becoming exposed (but not yet infectious upoun contact) incubation_period = 5  # days required to transition from exposed to infectious prob_infection = 0.8 # probability of an exposed transitioning to asymptomatic  (else symptomatic) recovery_susceptible = 14 # days to remain immune upon recovery
 asymptomatic_recovery = 9 # days to transition from asymptomatic to recovered
-quarantined_recovery = 14 # days to clinical recovery
+quarantined_recovery = 14 # minimum days to clinical recovery for symptomatic
 num_years = 150 # number of years of simulation

-max. trust = 0.5 #  maximum distribution level of trust in policymakers max. mask = 0.0 #   maximum distribution level of wearing face mask social_radius = 2 # social radius within which interaction is possible eff_quarantined = 0.25 # efficiency of contact tracing symptomatic for treatments at hospitals treatment_capacity = 0.5 * num_agents # the capacity of the health system
+max. trust = 0.5 #  maximum distribution level of trust in policymakers max. mask = 0.0 #   maximum distribution level of wearing face mask social_radius = 2 # social radius within which interaction is possible eff_quarantined = 0.25 # efficiency of contact tracing for isolaion to treatment center treatment_capacity = 0.5 * num_agents # the capacity of the health system
 level_lockdown = 8 # hours allowed outside